Lin-Brain-Lab/OHBM-2023-Emotionally-Cued-Mismatch-Negativity-in-Deep-Brain-Stimulation-Patients-with-Depression/README.md

 ## Discussion

-Although the time course depicted above depicts visual differentiation between the conditions and perhaps time ranges (particularly during the late MMN time range), these apparent differences did not reach statistical significance.
+Although the time course depicted above shows visual differentiation between the conditions and perhaps time ranges (particularly during the late MMN time range), these apparent differences did not reach statistical significance.
 This is perhaps due to the limited sample size (3 participants).